-- Touch POPCORN.
-When the cook time is over, four beeps will sound and COOK END will display. - Recommended amounts: 3.0-3.5 oz. - To cook a snack size bag (1.75 oz.) place the bag in the oven.
+- Recommended amounts: 3.0-3.5 ozs. - To cook a snack size bag (1.75 ozs.) place the bag in the oven.
 Set the oven to cook for 2 minutes at full power.
 Listen for the popping to slow down.
 When the popping slows to one pop per second, stop the oven.
 Make a note of how much time it took and use that setting in the future.